mohamedMRG7/My-Store/README.md

 # MyStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+E-Commerice application That allow you to buy diffrent products and control your cart in easy way

 ## Development server
+1-Go to project folder 'My-Store' in cmd
+2-Run npm install

-Run `ng serve` for a dev server.
+3-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.